Scriptpath-labs/.github/profile/README.md

 ---

-## Note
+## Disclaimer

 ScriptPath is not a pharmacy or healthcare provider.

 It does not dispense medication or provide medical advice.
 It operates solely as coordination infrastructure within the prescription fulfilment ecosystem.